 The Prudential Onshore Portfolio Bond has the advantage of being able to access a wide choice of investment options with a range of assets classes available through a number of Investment Wrap Platforms.

-- Start your plan with a single payment and make additional payments at any time.
+- bullet Start your plan with a single payment and make additional payments at any time.

-- Withdraw up to 5% per year of your investment free from any immediate tax liability.
+- bullet Withdraw up to 5% per year of your investment free from any immediate tax liability.

 Risks and considerations

-- Making withdrawals and/or the application of charges will reduce the value of your investment.
+- bullet Making withdrawals and/or the application of charges will reduce the value of your investment.

 The Prudential Onshore Portfolio Bond is an investment bond that allows access to a wide range of assets classes.
 It can only be taken out in conjunction with an Investment Wrap Platform.
 An Investment Wrap Platform is an administration service for your investments that could help simplify the management of your investment portfolio.